jprochazka/adsb-exchange/README.md

 ### Obtaining And Using The Scripts

+The install script uses python, which doesn't come with some images, such as PiAware.
+So:

+    sudo apt-get install python

 Running the following commands will download the contents of this repository and begin setup.

     sudo apt-get install git